Cambridge University Botanic Garden: Research

 In 1921 the University appointed H. Gilbert-Carter as the first scientific Director of the Garden, in conjunction with the curatorship of the herbarium and who published the first guide to the garden.
 Amongst other directors of the garden were John Gilmour (1951–1973), and Max Walters (1973–1983) who published a history of the garden in 1981.
 The current director is Beverley Glover (2013–) (see list).

 The newly built Sainsbury Laboratory Cambridge University (SLCU) in the grounds of the garden is a highly collaborative and interdisciplinary new research institute.
-Focusing on the regulatory systems underlying plant growth and development, the Lab uses cutting edge scientific resources and predictive computational models to further understand of the dynamic, self-organising properties of plants.
+Focusing on the regulatory systems underlying plant growth and development, the Lab uses cutting-edge scientific resources and predictive computational models to further understand of the dynamic, self-organising properties of plants.
 It was funded by Lord Sainsbury, chancellor of the university, and opened by Queen Elizabeth II in April 2011.
 It houses the university herbarium, moved from the Downing Site in 2011.

+Curators and directors of the botanic garden

+The following people have been the curators and, since 1921 directors, of the botanic garden.